Denton County asks state for temporary hospital after COVID-19 outbreak at state supported living center

 Mann said the living centers were screening staff and residents for COVID-19 symptoms, such as fever and cough.
 Staff will check residents for symptoms and take their temperature three times per day, and residents who can tolerate wearing a mask will be encouraged to do so, she said.

-Employees who have been exposed to the virus will be removed from living center campuses, Mann said, and they are not allowed to return to campus for at least 14 days unless they test negative for COVID-19.
+Employees who have been exposed to the virus will be removed from living center campuses, Mann said, and they are not allowed to return to campus for at least 14 days unless they test negative for the new coronavirus.